animeshon/docs/content/products/multimedia/documentation/docs/index.md

 The `Multimedia` service is responsible for the management of all abstract multimedia resources.
 Physical and digital goods are managed by other services and APIs such as the [Product](/product/docs) service.

+## Updating resources

+All changes to Multimedia resources must be done through contributions inside the [Knowledge](/knowledge/docs) service.
+All users are allowed to propose new changes to keep the information up-to-date and correct.
+Contributions will be reviewed and approved by a selected group of moderators.
+Only high-level administrators are allowed to bypass the contribution process and write or delete resources directly through the Multimedia API.

 ## Resources and Hierarchy

 The top-level resources include the following: